 I started joining website forums and since then online communities became my support and where I found friendship and learnt new skills.
 I met lots of people all over the world with the same interests and it nourished my interest in design.

-I grew up in social housing in a single-parent household and as my mum was always away working trying to support us I was often babysat or left home alone.
-I secretly struggled with mental health most of my upbringing.
-Blogging really helped me overcome that by writing about my days, my friends and things that I loved.
+I grew up on council estates (social housing) as an only child to a single mother who was always away working trying to support us.
+So I was often babysat or left home alone.
+I struggled with mental health for most of my upbringing but blogging really helped me overcome that by writing about my days, my friends and things that I loved.
 It gave me a platform for my very small voice, an outlet , a hobby and skills to build on.
 That’s why I still love it!

 As a lonely child at home the internet became a place I found refuge as I could do whatever I wanted and I felt like I belonged.
 I was connected to so many awesome people and there was so much I could learn and do.
 I was never bored!